Matthew Glaetzer

-Matthew Glaetzer (born 24 August 1992) is an Australian track cyclist specialising in sprint events.
+Matthew Glaetzer (born 24 August 1992) is an Australian former track cyclist specialising in sprint events.
 He has represented Australia at four Olympic Games (2012, 2016, 2020 and 2024).
 At the 2024 Games he won two bronze medals.

 Career

 He competed in the team sprint event at the 2012 Summer Olympics, and won the 2012 World Championship in the team sprint with Scott Sunderland and Shane Perkins.

 Glaetzer represented Australia in the men's sprint, men's keirin, and men's team sprint events at the 2016 Summer Olympics in Rio de Janeiro, Brazil.

 On 12 November 2017, at the World Cup competition in Manchester, Glaetzer became the first rider ever to break the 1:00-minute mark for 1 km time trial, at sea level velodrome.

 At the 2018 Commonwealth Games, Glaetzer won gold in the men's keirin.
 He was eliminated from the men's sprint in the quarterfinals.
 The next day, he won gold in the men's 1 km time trial.

 At the Tokyo 2020 Olympics, Glaetzer courted controversy during the Keirin finals when he allowed a huge gap between Jason Kenny from Great Britain and the rest of the field.

 At the 2022 Commonwealth Games, Glaetzer won gold in the men's team sprint alongside Leigh Hoffman and Matthew Richardson on the first day of the games.
 He also competed in the men's individual sprint event where he came 4th.

 On 28 June 2024, Glaetzer was announced as a member of Australia's 2024 Olympics track cycling squad, the fourth Games of his career.
 He won his first Olympic medals in Paris; a bronze in the team sprint alongside Hoffman and Richardson, and a bronze in the keirin (beaten only by Richardson and Harrie Lavreysen).